cleverhans-lab/cleverhans/CONTRIBUTING.md

 addressing your issue, assessing changes, and helping you finalize your pull requests.

-Improving documentation, bug triaging, or writing tutorials are all examples of helpful contributions.
+Adding new features, improving documentation, bug triaging, or writing tutorials are all examples of helpful contributions.
+Furthermore, if you are publishing a new attack or defense, we strongly encourage you to add it to CleverHans so that others may evaluate it fairly in their own work.

 To speed the code review process, we ask that:

 * New efforts and features be coordinated